newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/town-mercantile-license.md

 callToActionText: Visit the ${municipality} Website
 requiresLocation: true
 ---
 Prior to opening, you may need to get a mercantile license.
-Some local governments require businesses with commercial locations to get a mercantile license.
+Some local governments require businesses with physical locations to get a mercantile license.
 Each municipality will have its own application process for the mercantile license.

 - - -

-### Actions to Take

 ${beginLocationDependentSection}